Clean minimal desk setup with a laptop

 "Firm" and "polite" are not opposites.
 Firmness means clarity, specificity, and no ambiguity about what you need or what happens next.
 Politeness means respectful tone, acknowledgment of the other person's situation, and language that treats them as a professional rather than an adversary.

+Firmness in an email isn't about aggressive language or sharp tone — it's about leaving no room for the reader to misinterpret what you need.
+A firm email states the situation specifically, names the ask or consequence explicitly, and doesn't soften the key point to the point where it becomes ambiguous.
 What doesn't work is trying to soften firmness by hedging the actual ask.
 "I was just wondering if there's any way you might be able to get that to me at some point soon" is not polite — it's unclear.
 And unclear isn't kind; it's unhelpful to everyone involved.

 When You Need a Firm but Polite Email

-The situations that call for a firm but polite email tend to fall into a few categories:
+The situations that call for a firm but polite email tend to fall into a few categories.

 Chasing late payment is the classic case.
 You've invoiced, you've waited past the due date, you may have sent a polite reminder.
 Now you need the money and you need your client to take this seriously.
+A firm-but-polite approach here is about being unmistakably clear while preserving the relationship for future work.

-Pushing back on a decision or expectation is a third category.
-A timeline that is genuinely unworkable, a scope change that hasn't been accounted for, an instruction that contradicts something previously agreed — these require an email that makes your position clear without being confrontational.
+Repeated non-response, where you've already followed up and the silence has moved from inconvenient to a problem, also calls for a tone upgrade.
+Pushing back on a decision or expectation is a third category: a timeline that is genuinely unworkable, a scope change that hasn't been accounted for, an instruction that contradicts something previously agreed — these require an email that makes your position clear without being confrontational.

 Key Phrases That Strike the Right Balance

 The language of firm but polite emails tends to follow recognizable patterns.
-Some phrases that work well across contexts:

 For chasing payment: "I'm following up on invoice #[number], now [X] days past the due date of [date].
 Could you confirm payment has been processed, or let me know if there's an issue I should be aware of?
 If I don't hear back by [date], I'll need to pause work until the account is settled."